The Common Program of the People's Republic of China 1949-1954

 Wang (1996).
 Page 4 [↩] [Cite]

-Cited in Solinger (1977).
-Page 33.
-Inner Mongolia and Tibet were excluded, as they were regulated according to different administrative rules and regulations. [↩] [Cite]
+The organic law for Organizing the Regional People Government Committees Inner Mongolia and Tibet were excluded, as they were regulated according to different administrative rules and regulations. [↩]

 Solinger (1977).
 Page 29.
 "For at that time a resolution was passed at a meeting of the Central People's Government Council calling for elections for local people's congresses, and no mention was made of a Regional congress or of a Regional level of administration.
 Rather, congresses were to be elected for only the hsiang, hsien, province, and municipal levels.67" Page 38